 History of the Institute

 The A. C. Van Raalte Institute is a department of Hope College, and our mission directly relates to and supports the mission of the college.
-We share a building with and are closely related to the Joint Archives of Holland.

 The vision of the institute is derived from a letter by A. C. Van Raalte, written shortly after his party landed in New York, dated November 27, 1846.
 As he headed westward, he declared: